 |1844 – 1910||BB||0.27%||0.67%|

 |1825 – 1843||CC||0.67%||0.88%|

 Image Source: Credit Bureau Singapore

 Why does credit score matter

 Most banks and moneylenders are not particular with your grade if your loan is $500 or below.
 However, for loans exceeding this amount, your score will play a major role in determining your loan quantum or the amount these financial institutions, such as banks and lenders, are willing to approve.
-While some countries give high-interest rates for low credit scores, lenders in Singapore will either give you a smaller loan or reject your application.
+While some countries give high-interest rates for low credit scores, moneylenders in Singapore will either give you a smaller loan or reject your application.

 A healthy score will give you greater assurance of borrowing for a house, education, a car loan, or even starting a business.
 Even when you apply for a job, a prospective employer will check your credit and will even turn you down if you have bad credit.

 Can you improve credit score & how long does it take?

 Although it might take some time, the good news is that you can still fix your credit score.
 More often than not, credit repair takes around one to two years.